zzxwill/oss/intl.en-US/Developer Guide/Basic concepts.md

 -   The bucket owner uses RAM to authorize a third party to apply for AccessKeys.
 -   The bucket owner uses STS to authorize a third party to apply for AccessKeys.

-For more information about AccessKeys, see[Access control](intl.en-US/Developer Guide/Access and control/Access control.md#).
+For more information about AccessKeys, see[Access control](reseller.en-US/Developer Guide/Access and control/Access control.md#).

 ## Strong consistency {#section_w3j_nmt_tdb .section}

 In OSS, object operations are atomic, which means operations are either successful or failed without an intermediate state.
 OSS will never write corrupted or partial data.

 Object operations in OSS are strongly consistent.
 For example, once a user receives an upload \(PUT\) success response, the object can be read immediately, and the data has already been written in triplicate.
 Therefore, OSS provides strong consistency for read-after-write.
 The same is true for the delete operations.
 Once a user deletes an object, the object becomes nonexistent immediately.

-This strong consistency feature makes the usage of OSS the same as that of a traditional storage device.
-Modifications are immediately visible and users do not have to consider consistency issues.

 ## Comparison between OSS and file systems {#section_x3j_nmt_tdb .section}